zzxwill/oss/intl.en-US/SDK Reference/Python/Image processing.md

     # This example uses endpoint China East 1 (Hangzhou).
 Specify the actual endpoint based on your requirements.
     endpoint = 'http://oss-cn-hangzhou.aliyuncs.com'
-    # It is highly risky to log on with AccessKey of an Alibaba Cloud account because the account has permissions on all the APIs in OSS.
-We recommend that you log on as a RAM user to access APIs or perform routine operations and maintenance.
-To create a RAM account, log on to https://ram.console.aliyun.com.
+    # It is highly risky to log on with AccessKey of an Alibaba Cloud account because the account has permissions on all APIs in OSS.
+We strongly recommend that you create a RAM user and use it for API access and daily operations and maintenance.
+Log on to https://ram.console.aliyun.com to create a RAM user.
     access_key_id = '<yourAccessKeyId>'
     access_key_secret = '<yourAccessKeySecret>'
     bucket_name = '<yourBucketName>'
     key = 'example.jpg'

     # Creates a bucket instance.
 All object-related methods must be called by the bucket instance.
-    bucket = oss2.Bucket(oss2.
+    bucket = oss2.
+Bucket(oss2.
 Auth(access_key_id, access_key_secret), endpoint, bucket_name)

-    # Upload a sample image.
+    # Uploads a sample image.
     bucket.put_object_from_file(key, 'example.jpg')

-    # Generate a signed URL.
-Set the expiration time to 10 minutes.
+    # Generates a signed URL and sets the expiration time to 10 minutes.
 The unit of expiration time is second.
     style = 'image/resize,m_fixed,w_100,h_100/rotate,90'
     url = bucket.sign_url('GET', key, 10 * 60, params={'x-oss-process': style})
     print(url)

     ```

--   Access with SDK
+-   Access image objects with SDK

-    You can use SDK to access and process an image object.
+    You can use OSS SDK to access and process an image object.

-    SDK allows you to customize image styles, HTTPS access, and cascade operations.
+    SDK allows you to customize image styles, access images through the HTTPS protocol, and perform cascade operations.

     -   Basic operations

-        get\_object and get\_object\_to\_file support image processing.
+        The get\_object and get\_object\_to\_file methods support image processing.

-        Run the following code to perform basic operations on an image:
+        Use the following code to perform basic operations on an image:

         ```language-python
         # -*- coding: utf-8 -*-